NEWS LETTER

 Allusions to Music, Sexuality and Skin Color.
 In Conversation with Georg Friedrich Haas

-This text was originally published in Musik-Konzepte 199: Georg Friedrich Haas (2023), edited by Ulrich Tadday and translated by the author with the friendly permission of the publisher edition text+kritik.
+by Jim Igor Kallenberg This text was originally published in Musik-Konzepte 199: Georg Friedrich Haas (2023), edited by Ulrich Tadday and translated by the author with the friendly permission of the publisher edition text+kritik.
 JIK: Sex is not music, and music is not sex.
 Music and sexuality are not identical.
-They relate to each other.
-I would like to […]
+They relate to each other. […]

 -